TechnitiumSoftware/DnsServer/APIDOCS.md

 - `recursionAllowedNetworks` (optional): A comma separated list of network addresses in CIDR format that must be allowed recursion.
 Set this parameter to `false` to remove existing values.
 These values are only used when `recursion` is set to `UseSpecifiedNetworks`.
 - `randomizeName` (optional): Enables QNAME randomization [draft-vixie-dnsext-dns0x20-00](https://tools.ietf.org/html/draft-vixie-dnsext-dns0x20-00) when using UDP as the transport protocol.
 Default value is `true`.
 - `qnameMinimization` (optional): Enables QNAME minimization [draft-ietf-dnsop-rfc7816bis-04](https://tools.ietf.org/html/draft-ietf-dnsop-rfc7816bis-04) when doing recursive resolution.
 Default value is `true`.
-- `qpmLimit` (optional): Sets the Queries Per Minute (QPM) limit that is enforces per client (IP address).
+- `qpmLimitRequests` (optional): Sets the Queries Per Minute (QPM) limit on total number of requests that is enforces per client subnet.
 Set value to `0` to disable the feature.
+- `qpmLimitErrors` (optional): Sets the Queries Per Minute (QPM) limit on total number of requests which generates an error response that is enforces per client subnet.
+Set value to `0` to disable the feature.
+Response with an RCODE of FormatError, ServerFailure, or Refused is considered as an error response.
 - `qpmLimitSampleMinutes` (optional): Sets the client query stats sample size in minutes for QPM limit feature.
 Default value is `5`.
+- `qpmLimitIPv4PrefixLength` (optional): Sets the client subnet IPv4 prefix length used to define the subnet.
+Default value is `24`.
-- `qpmLimitSamplingIntervalInMinutes` (optional): Sets the client query stats sampling interval in minutes for QPM limit feature.
-Default value is 1.
+- `qpmLimitIPv6PrefixLength` (optional): Sets the client subnet IPv6 prefix length used to define the subnet.
+Default value is `56`.
 - `serveStale` (optional): Enable the serve stale feature to improve resiliency by using expired or stale records in cache when the DNS server is unable to reach the upstream or authoritative name servers.
 Default value is `true`.
 - `serveStaleTtl` (optional): The TTL value in seconds which should be used for cached records that are expired.
 When the serve stale TTL too expires for a stale record, it gets removed from the cache.
 Recommended value is between 1-3 days and maximum supported value is 7 days.
 Default value is `259200`.
 - `cacheMinimumRecordTtl` (optional): The minimum TTL value that a record can have in cache.
 Set a value to make sure that the records with TTL value than it stays in cache for a minimum duration.
 Default value is `10`.